 This is achieved by preventing access to everything from servers, services, networks and devices to whole applications.
-What makes a DDoS attack more devastating than it's cousin the DoS attack, is that with a DoS attack only one system is sending the malicious requests and data, with DDoS attacks these come from numerous origins.
+What makes a DDoS attack more devastating than its cousin the DoS attack, is that with a DoS attack only one system is sending the malicious requests and data, with DDoS attacks these come from numerous origins.

 DDoS attacks work by overwhelming a system with data requests until it collapses.
 This might be a database under attack with an extreme amount of queries or a web server being sent so many page requests that it crashes.
-Resulting in available bandwidth, RAM and CPU are at maximum capacity due to the levels of demand.
+Resulting in available bandwidth, RAM and CPU being at maximum capacity due to the levels of demand.

 The impact of which can be minor, from web pages not loading and disruption of services, to catastrophic with entire websites and even business rendered offline.
 The cost of a DDoS attack on a business can be devastating.